Skip to main content

 little girl having fun playing with homemade playdough

-Homemade playdough versus store-bought?
+Homemade playdough vs. store-bought?

 Both homemade playdough and store-bought do the same thing.
-Kids love to play with it, and it helps develop the muscles in the hands and fingers needed for fine motor skills like writing, buttoning, tying, and more.
 Since playdough can be easily made with things you already have in your pantry and lasts for months, it is budget-friendly.
 Making your own playdough is also a fun and simple do-it-yourself project parents and caregivers can do with kids.

 Play-Doh has been around since the 1950s, and for good reason.
 Kids of all ages love to play and create with it.
 Playing with the compound is also soothing.
 Sure, you can buy Play-Doh, but it is also really fun to make playdough at home.
 Give our easy homemade playdough recipe a try.
 It is a great DIY project to do with kids on a rainy day or any day of the year.
-Kids will get hours of enjoyment from playing with it and rolling out playdough they helped make is even more satisfying.
+Kids will get hours of enjoyment from playing with it and rolling out the playdough they helped make is even more satisfying.

 Dawn Miller